 I went looking for my female ancestors.
-There are many ancestral trees, but they are all about men e.g. my father’s example reconstructed back to the 14th century.
+There are many ancestral trees, but they are all about men e.g. my father’s example was published in a book and reconstructed back to the 13th century.

 But how about my grandmothers, I asked myself , they appeared to be pushed aside as unimportant while to me the grandmothers are the most important.
 As a woman I want to know who were those women who came before me, thanks to whom I was created.

 To start with a simple list of my mother, her mother, her mother and so on until I could come as far as this page (Dutch).
 Since I started I found many more, through distant cousins via the internet